TosbackCgusBridge-Bot/CGUs-versions/Superpages/Privacy Policy.md

 If you are visiting a site via a link on This Website, you are advised to read the privacy policy of that other site for its policies regarding e-mail.
 (See section entitled "Do you accommodate links to other sites?", above)

-Online Advertising What is DexYP’s position regarding online advertising and third party ad servers?
+Online AdvertisingWhat is DexYP’s position regarding online advertising and third party ad servers?

 DexYP may place its own advertisements, and/or accept advertisements from third parties that serve advertising, on This Website.
 DexYP may use its own Tracking Methods or Tracking Methods provided by such third parties in the pages containing the ad(s) that DexYP sends to your browser.
 These Tracking Methods allow DexYP and/or the third parties to automatically collect information (e.g., usage pattern information) about your visit to This Website.